Last Updated:

 Art Nouveau Architecture Subotica Serbia

 Subotica is replete with Art Nouveau beauties.
-These decorative-frosting like details are on the former Subotica Savings Bank.
+These decorative frosting-like details are on the former Subotica Savings Bank.

 Art Nouveau Architecture Subotica Serbia